Multi-Agent Reinforcement Learning for Distributed Joint Communication and Computing Resource Allocation over Cell-Free Massive MIMO-enabled Mobile Edge Computing Network: System Model and Problem Formulation

 The JCCRA problem in (14) is a stochastic optimization problem in which the objective function and the first condition involve constantly changing random variables, following the dynamics caused by the random incoming task size at each user, and wireless channel conditions.
 Hence, the time-varying optimization variables $\left( {{\alpha }_{k}}\left( t \right),{{\eta }_{k}}\left( t \right) \right),\forall k\in {{\cal K}}$, should be determined frequently, i.e., at every step $t$, and rapidly within the ultra-low deadline.
-Further, the joint resource allocation decisions are inter-coupled among the users, which poses additional challenge.
-It is, therefore, challenging to solve the problem using conventional optimization algorithms.
-Moreover, from the cell-free massive MIMO perspective, solving the JCCRA problem centrally at the CPU might allow for efficient management of the available radio and computing resources due to globally processing of network-wide information.
-However, the associated signaling and communication overheads are forbiddingly significant, especially given the ultra-low delay constraints.
-Thus, to cope up with the dynamics in the mobile edge network and derive a flexible and efficient joint resource allocation for every user, we propose a fully distributed JCCRA based on cooperative multi-agent reinforcement learning.
-We note that this is the very first attempt to solve JCCRA problem in a fully distributed manner for a cell-free massive MIMO-enabled mobile edge computing network.
-While alleviating the large overheads associated with the centralized implementation, the proposed distributed approach enables users to entertain energy-efficient and consistently low end-to-end delay computational task offloading.
+It is, therefore, challenging to efficiently solve the problem using conventional optimization algorithms in an adaptive manner with a reasonable computational complexity.
+Moreover, the distributed nature of the cell-free massive MIMO systems introduces unique challenges for JCCRA.
+Unlike the traditional cellular systems, where base stations have fixed coverage areas with limited number of users, cell-free systems have multiple access points (APs) serving users, with typically no fixed number of users per AP, leading to more complex and dynamic interference patterns, which must be managed effectively for optimal joint resource allocation.
+It is also important to mention that solving the JCCRA problem centrally at the CPU might allow for efficient management of the available radio and computing resources due to globally processing network-wide information, however, the associated overheads and additional delay, i.e., time cost, for the two-way information exchange are forbiddingly significant, especially given the ultra-low delay constraints.
+Thus, to cope up with the dynamics in the mobile edge network and derive a flexible and efficient joint resource allocation for every user, we propose a distributed JCCRA based on cooperative multi-agent reinforcement learning.
+We note that this is the very first attempt to solve JCCRA problem in a distributed manner for a cell-free enabled mobile edge computing network.
+While alleviating the overheads and time cost associated with the centralized implementation, the proposed distributed approach enables users to entertain energy-efficient and consistently low end-to-end delay computational task offloading.